 A couple of months ago I wrote about how the mainstream musical landscape of Britain changed in the autumn of 1977 (Punk, Late ’70s Fashion and The Wrong Trousers).
 Tony Parsons wrote a great book about those times called Stories We Could Tell but also associated with this change was the shape of our trousers!
 I’m sorry to keep coming back to stories about trousers (I have another waiting in the wings about leather trousers as it happens) but I cannot emphasise enough how important it was in those days to look the part.
 We’d already had the infamous television interview with the Sex Pistols where Bill Grundy foolishly goaded them into uttering those childish profanities – The upshot however was that Bill lost his job and single-handedly elevated punk rock into the mainstream.
 Mr Rotten on the other hand is still making lots of money starring in adverts for butter, so who ended up looking silliest in the end (ok so it’s still Johnny but he apparently does them to finance PiL tours so fair do’s)?

 But back to the autumn of 1977.
 Although punk had been around for a while by then, the music played on most radio stations still tended to be a mixture of soft rock, soul and disco.
 When we went back to school however to start 6th Year, things were definitely a-changin’.
 I had completed those important life-changing exams needed to get into University so 6th Year was going to be a bit of a blast to be honest where we took a few subjects for “interest”, did good works for the community and represented the school at various events.
 Best of all however was that we had our own common room where for the first time, boys and girls hung out together between classes.
 We were practically adults by this time so instead of the silliness that goes on between the sexes in the lower years (the more insults a boy throws your way the more he likes you etc), we all got on really well and needless to say quite a few romances were kindled, some of which have even stood the test of time.
-My romance did not stand the test of time, but no matter, at 17 I found myself romantically involved with the boy who had been my main crush since the age of 11.
-Life was good and instead of hanging out with our girlfriends, we spent all our time with our new boyfriends who only of course wanted to listen to punk rock.
+My romance did not stand the test of time, but no matter, life was good and instead of hanging out with our girlfriends we spent all our time with our new boyfriends, who only of course wanted to listen to punk rock.
 By default therefore, so did we!

 This very spartan 6th Year common room (complete with an urn for coffee-making no less) was the centre of our universe and when a record player was taken in, a lot of vinyl-swapping went on.
 (Yes it was the 1970s but we weren’t married yet so it wasn’t wife-swapping.)
 One of the albums of choice was Elvis Costello‘s “My Aim Is True” and of course one of the songs on it was (still is) called Alison so very apt for my good self – Indeed life just couldn’t get any better.
 My best friend at the time was a girl called Sheena and lo and behold we also had The Ramones with Sheena Is A Punk Rocker – Anyone who knew Sheena could not in all seriousness have called her a punk rocker, she was Head Girl, but we all loved this music, partly because the boys loved it but also because it was new and exciting.